 The pet teeth cleaning services that Affordable Animal Hospital of Covina provides can make a long-term difference in your pet’s health.
 You wouldn’t go for years (or your whole life) without having your teeth cleaned and there’s no reason to think this would be any better for your pet than it is for you.

 Cleaning has a purpose beyond getting rid of plaque and tartar.
-It also enables the veterinarian to find out what’s going on in your pet’s mouth, including problems are not be visible to the naked eye.
+It also enables the veterinarian to find out what’s going on in your pet’s mouth, including problems that are not visible to the naked eye.

 Use of Anesthetic

-TThe use of general anesthetic ensures that your pet does not experience stress or pain during cleaning.
+The use of general anesthetic ensures that your pet does not experience stress or pain during cleaning.
 A tube in its throat will keep breathing comfortable and prevent the inhalation of bacteria released from under the gums.

 What Does the Veterinarian do?

 First, visible tartar and plaque will be removed, including accumulations under the gums.
 The teeth will be probed for signs of decay or disease.

 Rough surfaces may be polished lightly to reduce opportunities for accumulation of bacteria.
 As another protective action, a dental sealer may be applied.
 X-rays will be taken to look for problems below the gum line.